You've likely heard the term "fourth wall" before. But what exactly is it? And what do people mean when they say "breaking the fourth wall"?

 Rob talks to the audience as a way to reason, rant, and cope with his life situation.
 Breaking the fourth wall is Rob's version of self-reflection.
 It's therapeutic, even.

 This gives us a deeper insight into the workings of his mind, which is constantly reeling between bitterness and motivation.
 It's as if he's talking to himself and we're listening in.

 High Fidelity was recently remade as a romantic comedy TV series starring Zoe Kravitz.
 From the trailer alone, we can see it adopts the same approach as the original movie, with Kravitz explaining her life to the audience as she goes about her daily life.

 11. Filth (2013)

 The friendly face of James McAvoy is roughened at the edges in Filth, where he plays a corrupt and misanthropic cop who's permanently pumped with drugs and booze.

-Playing a character as egotistical and self-centered as Bruce, it seems fitting that he should break the fourth wall.
+Playing a character as self-centered as Bruce, it seems fitting that he should break the fourth wall.
 He isn't just the main character of his own story, but the whole world.

 Bruce is sly and manipulative; it's only us, the audience, who get to see the truth behind what he's doing.

 He's built walls around himself so high that nobody really notices that he's on the verge of a nervous breakdown, that he secretly cross-dresses as his former wife, that he kills a suspect.